Helping one of the biggest software companies onboard small-medium business owners to a new product.

 Help our client better understand the needs of their user -

 What we did

-Taking a customer centric approach also enabled us to bring the various disparate multi-functional teams together within the firm and provide them with a customer centric roadmap to reimage their CX& CE for their flagship product.
-We also delivered a short term & medium-term version of various digital tools that would help the firm to better guide SMEs through the trial to purchase journey.
+Taking a customer-centric approach also enabled us to bring the various disparate multi-functional teams together within the firm and provide them with a customer centric roadmap to re-image their CX and CE for their flagship product.
+We also delivered a short-term and medium-term version of various digital tools that would help the firm to better guide SMEs through the trial to purchase journey.

 The customer-centric lens and deeper understanding of how to better connect with SMEs enabled the firm to significantly improve the trial to purchase ratio over a 6-month period, resulting in double digit revenue growth for the firm.